musmax/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This is meant to teach us everything on pointer and array
+#! iThis is meant to teach us everything on pointer and array